 Pivot tables expand the capabilities of regular (flat) tables by allowing you to reorganize and summarize selected data beyond the typical row-column relationship.
 They are typically used for analyzing sales data by region, summarizing survey responses by demographic categories, examining website traffic by source, or tracking expenses by category and month.

-A pivot table can have up to 20 attribute rows and 20 attribute columns to refine data in your visualization.
+A pivot table can have up to 20 attribute rows and 20 attribute columns which refine data in your visualization.
 The data is then merged according to the attribute order in the Rows/Columns sections.

 Pivot tables have the following sections: